lucasmiachon-blip/week1-bayes-foundations/README_Week.md

 - Notes: 1 page of rules + 3 worked examples (incl. ln).
 - Anki: 8 cards (definitions, properties, change-of-base, two solved eqs).
 - Quick check: derive ln(ab)=ln a+ln b and solve log10 x = 3 → x=1000.

+# Inial Prompt#

+Primary focus: math (precalculus and calculus), probability, distributions, EBM, and biostatistics.
+Secondary: start with AI principles and AI tools (include Notion and Obsidian).
+Coding: very short daily block, from zero.

+I have 4 hours per day.
+Create a plan in README format.
+I prefer videos; include the video links directly in the text.
+Spend most of the time on math/probability/distributions/EBM/biostatistics.
+Keep coding time small.

+Assume I am a beginner in AI, AI tools, and programming, and I have limited background in precalculus, calculus, probability, and EBM.
+I want to learn quickly and survey a wide set of AI tools and their core principles.
+In biostatistics I need both Bayesian and frequentist methods, distributions, GLM, GEE, and newer methods, in a natural order starting from basics.
+We can use R to practice the math as we go.

+I have Coursera Plus, Udemy, and edX.
+I can pay for a highly rated course if needed.
+When possible, prefer Khan Academy to track progress.

+For each day, include:

+A time budget that sums to 4 hours

+Video links

+Short practice tasks I can do now

+Anki prompts to add

+At the end of the plan, add three lists for longitudinal tracking:

+Learned well

+Needs more practice

+Not started

+Order of priority:

+Math (precalculus and calculus), probability, biostatistics, EBM

+AI principles and tools

+Teaching strategies, Item Response Theory, and pass/fail cutoff methods

+Coding from zero (Git, GitHub, VS Code, Markdown, Python, R, Java)